What is Pay-For-Performance SEO?

-Pay-for-performance SEO, otherwise known as performance-based SEO, is a payment model that guarantees you only pay for SEO services once you start seeing results.
-Therefore, A pay-on-performance model places all of its value on improving rankings, traffic, and revenue.
+Pay-for-performance SEO, sometimes known as pay on results SEO, or performance-based SEO, is a payment model that guarantees you only pay for SEO services once you start seeing results.

-While the promise of only paying for SEO when it’s working is a mouthwatering offer, the harsh reality is that’s not how SEO works in 2019.
+However, While the promise of only paying for SEO when it’s working is a mouthwatering offer, the harsh reality is that’s not how SEO works in reality.

 The problem with pay-on-performance SEO comes back to pay-structure.
-It intrinsically values fast results by any means necessary strategy with no repercussions for the tactics used.
+This marketing approach intrinsically values fast SEO results by any means necessary strategy with no repercussions for its tactics.
+Any SEO service or SEO company that tends to link their organic traffic success to a pay scale is already setting you up for short-term results that don’t impact your sales and revenue.

 In the end, you can’t fool Google.
-The visibility of your website is tantamount and a penalty rank drop because of bad SEO is never worth it.
+The evolving algorithm updates will eventually catch up with any performance based SEO tactics.
+Your website’s visibility is tantamount to your business success, and a penalty rank drop because of a bad SEO process is never worth it.

-Pay-for-performance often goes hand in hand with ‘black hat SEO’ or spammy techniques like keyword stuffing, duplicate content, link farming, and more.
-These strategies often provide quick results and rank increases that get agencies paid.
+Pay-for-performance often uses spammy techniques like keyword stuffing, duplicate content, link farming, and more.
+These strategies can sometimes provide quick results and rank increases that get Pay-for-Performance agencies paid.

 Unfortunately, spammy tactics will often result in a Google penalization.
-These penalties range from dropping for hundreds of keywords, or even a complete site de-indexation (not being able to find your page on Google’s search engine results page).
+These penalties range from losing rankings for keywords or even a complete site de-indexation (meaning searchers cannot find your page on Google’s search engine results page).

 This is why ‘good’ SEO takes time and effort from trustworthy professionals.